Here’s a list of gear and stuff I use to create my music.

 Recently I bought an (assumed to be broken) E-mu Emax II sampler and repaired it.
 E-mu has a very big and diverse sample library, so there’s a whole new world of sounds to explore for me now.
 It contains some well known Spacesynth sounds like “Liquid stack” and “Horny Hits”.

-And of course I use the ESX24 software sampler in Logic all the time.
-It’s a very good software sampler and easy to work with.
+I use the build in ESX24 software sampler in Logic all the time though… It’s a very good software sampler and easy to work with.

 - E-Mu Emax II